-Stakeholder's Consultation is basically concerned with involving, informing and consulting the public in planning, implementation and other decision-making activities.
-It tries to ensure that due consideration is given to public views, concerns, and preferences when decisions were made.
+Stakeholder's Consultation is concerned with involving, informing, and consulting the public in planning, management implementation, and other decision-making activities.
+It tries to ensure that due consideration is given to public values, concerns, and preferences when decisions are made.
+It encompasses the public actively sharing in the decisions that government and other agencies make in their search for solutions to issues of public interest.

-One of the key objectives of the stakeholder engagement exercise is to ensure that all relevant stakeholders are provided with the opportunity to express their concerns and opinions, which are incorporated as early as possible in the project development: at planning, implementation and operation phase and in the efforts to minimize the potential unexpected opposition of the proposed project and potential adverse effects to the environment and society at large.
+One of the key aims of the stakeholder engagement exercise is to ensure that all relevant stakeholders are provided with the opportunity to express their concerns and opinions, which are incorporated as early as possible in the project development: at planning, implementation, and operation phase and in the effect minimize the potential unexpected opposition of the proposed project and potential adverse effects to the environment.
+It is also very beneficial in incorporating the views of the public into the design process for the adoption of the best workable models and systems.